arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 It is helpful to categorize identifiers and systematically name members of different categories, so an identifier is enough to determine what type of data is referred to.

-There are many conventions for choosing identifiers.
+There are many conventions for formatting identifiers.
 One common convention is:

 * Class identifiers are in `PascalCase`, meaning each word in the identfier starts with a capital and the rest is lowercase.
 The class called `MyClass` in the example above is named using `PascalCase`
 * Variables are named in `camelCase`, which is the same as `PascalCase` but the first word starts with a lower case.
 The variable `myInteger` in the example above is named using `camelCase`.